 The sixth semester of an extended format of courses in the Welding Technology major which prepares the student for a skilled job in the welding field.
-Particular emphasis will be placed on inert gas welding and materials, material preparation and finishing, joint design, and material identification, and culminating in certification in the use of stick electrodes and inert gas processes.
+Particular emphasis will be placed on inert gas welding and materials, material preparation and finishing, joint design, and material identification.
+Repeatable for credit one time.